Trypanosomiasis: Signs and symptoms

 The tsetse fly bite erupts into a red chancre sore and within a few weeks, the person can experience fever, swollen lymph glands, blood in urine, aching muscles and joints, headaches and irritability.
 In the first phase, the patient has only intermittent bouts of fever with lymphadenopathy together with other non-specific signs and symptoms.
 The second stage of the disease is marked by involvement of the central nervous system with extensive neurological effects like changes in personality, alteration of the biological clock (the circadian rhythm), confusion, slurred speech, seizures and difficulty in walking and talking.
 These problems can develop over many years and if not treated, the person dies.
 It is common in Subsaharan Africa.

 Diagnosis

 Cattle may show enlarged lymph nodes and internal organs.
 Haemolytic anaemia is a characteristic sign.
 Systemic disease and reproductive wastage are common, and cattle appear to waste away.

 Horses with dourine show signs of ventral and genital edema and urticaria.

 Infected dogs and cats may show severe systemic signs.

 Diagnosis relies on recognition of the flagellate on a blood smear.
 Motile organisms may be visible in the buffy coat when a blood sample is spun down.
 Serological testing is also common.

+One common way in which trypanosomiasis can be diagnosed in humans is through the detection of antibodies against trypanosomes made by host organisms.
+One commonly used antibody test which operated based on this principle is the card agglutination test, C.A.T.T. for T. gambiense.
+In this test, reagent is mixed with blood and shaken.
+Within a matter of minutes, a researcher or public health professional can determine whether someone has made these antibodies and therefore is infected with trypanosomes.
+Regarding the accuracy of this test, it is reported to have an 87 to 98 percent sensitivity rating.

+Another way to diagnose trypanosomiasis in humans is to detect the trypanosome protozoans themselves.
+One way to do this would be to use lymph node aspirate.
+In this test, which has a sensitivity of between 40 and 80 percent, a healthcare worker will first find a cervical lymph node which is enlarged.
+Once the healthcare worker has punctured that lymph node, its aspirate is examined under a microscope for trypanosomes to confirm diagnosis.